The 6 Best Boat Enclosures to Have It Made in the Shade

 Two of the most common roof-only types of boat enclosures are the bimini and gazebo.
 The bimini is the ideal choice for the boater who doesn't want to limit their space and freedom to run around.
 Some boats were designed with plenty of open space without cabins, walls and a roof for a reason.

-If you use your boat for fishing, as a platform for research or photography or for a variety of other uses, easy freedom of movement may be important.
+If you use your boat for fishing, as a platform for research or photography or for various other uses, easy freedom of movement may be important.
 You can't well run from bow to stern of a boat as a prized marlin pulls at your line if you've erected a massive enclosure around most of the vessel.

 You can find bimini top boat coverings for sale on Amazon for not much more than $100, depending on the size of roofing you need.
 Here's one great bimini option from Leader Accessories (check price on Amazon).

-Make sure that whatever bimini boat top you choose, it's made from marine-grade material and that the frame can be easily attached to your boat.
+Make sure that whatever bimini boat top you choose is made from marine-grade material and that the frame can be easily attached to your boat.

 5. Gazebos and Playpens